TEAMSchools/mssql-warehouse/README.md

 - Use `snake_case`
 - Always prefer CTEs to subqueries for transformations and rollups
-- Avoid going more than one-level-deep for subqueries
+- When subqueries are necessary, avoid going more than one level deep
 - Always use uppercase for the reserved keywords (e.g. `SELECT` and `WHERE`)
 - Avoid abbreviated keywords; use the full-length ones where available (e.g `ABSOLUTE` > `ABS`)
 - Prefer ANSI SQL functions over vendor-specific functions for maximum portability